Do You Know the Correct Immigration Process to Apply for Marriage Green Card?

-Adjustment of status is the process by which a nonimmigrant, while residing in the United States, may apply for lawful permanent residence (green card) based on a family based immigrant visa petition (I130) or employment based immigrant visa petition (I140).
+Adjustment of status (Green Card) is the process by which a nonimmigrant, while residing in the United States, may apply for lawful permanent residence (green card) based on a family based immigrant visa petition (I130) or employment based immigrant visa petition (I140).
 A U.S. citizen may petition for his or her spouse to obtain permanent residence if the spouse is residing in the U.S. has proof of lawful entry (generally in the form of a Form I94 issued upon entry).
 The spouse must be admissible to the United States and not deportable.

 Alternatively, if the spouse of a U.S. citizen is residing abroad, the U.S. citizen may file an I130, and the spouse may apply for an immigrant visa upon the approval of the I130.
 If the spouse is granted an immigrant visa, he or she will enter the U.S. as a lawful permanent resident.

 If your spouse is residing outside of the U.S. we are currently filing Immigrant Visa applications rather than K3 visas because this is the most expeditious and cost effective solution for most of our clients (Immigration Policies are constantly changing, therefore call us at 916-613-3553 to find out the latest immigration trends).
 The adjustment of status (green card) process is also the final step for fiancées of U.S. citizens.
 When fiancées enter the U.S. with a K1 visa, they must marry within 90 days.
 After the marriage, they must apply for an adjustment of status.